Metroid2023/DaddyLiveHD/README.md

 To use the playlist files, you need to use "m3u-playlist-proxy"
+1. First, go here to encrypt the channels: https://tinyurl.com/y263mcke

-1. First download M3U Playlist Proxy and follow the directions on the read me.
+2. Next, download M3U Playlist Proxy and follow the directions on the read me.
-2. On the "m3u-playlist-proxy" page, fill in the info for playlist.m3u and add the required headers.
+3. On the "m3u-playlist-proxy" page, fill in the info for playlist.m3u and add the required headers.

 ### Standard Playlist Information